empayg/empayg.github.io/terms.md

 If any provision or portion of this Agreement is held to be invalid or unenforceable under Law, then it will be reformed and interpreted to accomplish the objectives of such provision to the greatest extent possible, and all remaining provisions will remain in full force and effect.

 ### Usage
-Before using the Services, you (the “user”) must register with EMPAYG and create an account (a “EMPAYG Account”).
+Before using the Services, you (the “user”) must register with EMPAYG and create an account (an “EMPAYG Account”).

 “Transactions” refers to any transfers between users where one party is consumer of the web service/content and the other party is provider of the same.
 EMPAYG acts as a facilitator (and not mediator) of Transactions.